If you have ever watched crime scene investigation shows on television, then you’ve probably seen depictions of a Forensic Video Analysis expert.

 In this sense, how you go about obtaining your education is as important as what you get your education in.

-If you are looking to pursue education and training related to the field of Video Forensics, here are some options for 2019.
+If you are looking to pursue education and training related to the field of Forensic Video Analysis, here are some options for 2020.

-NOTE: A number of these programs are not “Video Forensics” specific, but may assist you giving you a stronger academic background on your resume.
-Some program do offer specific video forensics courses in the curriculum.
+NOTE: A number of these programs are not “Forensic Video” specific, but may assist you giving you a stronger academic background on your resume.
+Some program do offer specific forensic video courses in the curriculum.

 Offers a graduate certificate designed to provide knowledge and skills for the identification, collection, preservation, and examination of various types of digital evidence.
 This includes topics from digital forensic analysis policy, and procedure, forensic analysis tools and techniques, as well as quality assurance, legal, and ethical considerations.
 The program does not require the applicant have any experience in the field of digital forensics.